Delaware messes with Texas, sparks fight over mega-bankruptcy

 To be sure, it may be in Weisfelner's interest to raise as many obstacles as he can to a quick reorganization.
 Barring some action by the court or concessions from other creditors, his group does not figure to see any recovery.

-Energy Future was formed in 2007 in a record $45 billion buyout of TXU Corp by KKR & Co (KKR.N), TPG TPG.UL and Goldman Sachs' (GS.N) private equity arm.
+Energy Future was formed in 2007 in a record $45 billion buyout of TXU Corp by KKR & Co, TPG and Goldman Sachs' private equity arm.
 The deal loaded the company with debt just before new drilling technology depressed natural gas prices and in turn prices for the company's electricity.

 FRIENDLY VENUE?